 Gladden Spit Marine Reserve

-Located in the south of the country near Placencia, Gladden Spit Marine Reserve is one of the best places in Central America to dive with whale sharks - and the only place in the world where one can intentionally interact with them on scuba.
-With a maximum length of over 40 feet/ 12 meters, the whale shark is the largest fish on Earth.
-It's also a filter-feeder, and poses no threat at all to humans.
+Located in the south of the country near Placencia, Gladden Spit Marine Reserve is one of the best places in Central America to dive with whale sharks—and the only place in the world where one can intentionally interact with them while scuba diving.
+With a maximum length of over 40 feet (12 meters), the whale shark is the largest fish on Earth.
+It's also a filter-feeder and poses no threat to humans.

-These gentle giants are attracted to Gladden Spit by the spawning of the snapper fish, which coincides with the full moon during the months of spring and summer.
+These gentle giants are attracted to Gladden Spit by the spawning of the snapper fish, which coincides with the full moons during spring and summer.
 Although encounters are possible from March to July, the best months for whale shark sightings are April and May.
 You should plan your trip to coincide with the three or four days immediately before and after the full moon.